shashwatjolly/ICBCRoadTestChecker/README.md

 ## Running the tool

+Before running the tool, you need to book an appointment on the ICBC website - it doesn't need to be a specific date, any appointment will do.
+The tool will only search for appointments *before* this date.

 When you run the tool for the first time, you'll need to provide your login details - your last name, license number and your keyword.
 All of this data is stored locally on your PC in `%APPDATA%\ICBCRoadTestChecker` (on Windows).
 You can also see the tool's logs in the `data` file in this folder.

+You'll also need to specify the `number of days from today after which you want to search for road test dates`.
+This means the tool won't search for an appointment on just the next day or the day after that.
+It will look for dates beyond the limit specified - once you are ready :)

+**If the tool has difficulty signing in, it might be that there's some type/issue in the credentials entered.
+You can verify the credentials by going to `%APPDATA%\ICBCRoadTestChecker\params.json`.
+You can make any corrections there, save the file and run the tool again.**

+## Receiving email notifications

+The tool asks for your email address as part of the one-time setup.
+This is optional - you only need it if you want to be notified of new appointment dates through email.
+You can leave the field blank to opt out of the emails and just have a look at the logs if you want.

+**If you have specified your email, but can't see notifications in your inbox, be sure to check your spam folder and mark it as "not spam" to receive future notifications**